NickProdromou/orbit-team-tracker/README.md

 # Orbit - Team Tracker

-Orbit is a team tracker for small teams, It shows whos' working on what, where they're working from, how many story points a project has, who is a member of what team and more.
+Orbit is a team tracker for small teams, It shows who in your team is working on what, where they're working from, how many story points a project has, who is a member of what team and more.

 I built this in around 30 hours over the span of 5 days.